nipy/mindboggle/README.rst

     If using Docker:

-    1. Set HOST to /root/data/ plus the host's $HOME directory:
+    1. Set HOST to /root/data/ plus the host's $HOME directory.
+For example:

         HOST=/root/data/Users/arno.klein